 If you are considering a sperm donor arrangement with someone you know, it is important that you seek the advice of an experienced family law attorney.
-The law firm of Robert E. Hornberger, Esq., P.C. can assist you with making sure your and your child’s rights are protected, and that you make fully educated decisions that will impact the rest of your lives.
+The law firm of Hornberger Verbitsky, P.C. can assist you with making sure your and your child’s rights are protected, and that you make fully educated decisions that will impact the rest of your lives.
 Contact our office today at 631-923-1910 for a free consultation.

 Download Your Free New York Divorce Guide

 Our 41-page “Guide to New York Divorce: What You Need to Know Before Hiring a Divorce Lawyer in New York” written by an experienced family law lawyer, Long Island’s Robert E. Hornberger, Esq., provides you with real information on the divorce process and the laws it rests upon in the state of New York.
 This book will help give you a solid foundation upon which you can begin the process of making your family’s, life better.